ngi-nix/ngi_website_content/blogs/PerlDivingWithNix.md

   };
 ```

-Hmmm rather bare, didn't even include Zbar as part of its `propagatedBuildInputs`.
+Hmmm rather bare, didn't even include the Zbar binary as part of its `propagatedBuildInputs`.

 **SideNote**: `propagatedBuildInputs` here meaning anything that is a runtime dependency whereas `buildInputs` are for dependencies that are exclusively build-time dependencies (eg. Tests and make file generators) - [Perl Packaging in Nix](https://nixos.org/manual/nixpkgs/stable/#ssec-perl-packaging)